ingresso-group/feather-demo/readme.md

 * If they choose to select different seats manually, the modal closes and the initially-selected seats drop off the seating map.
 * If they choose to proceed with the recommended seats, the modal will also close and the app will make a reservation call for the new seats.
 When this process finishes, the newly-created reservation will be for the recommended seats, which you can then display on your checkout page (or anywhere you choose).

+## Releasing Seats

+You just need to call the **release** method on the library.
+This will immediately release the seats for the current transaction stored in the user's session.
+Note that the seats can sometimes take some time to become available again on the seating plan - even though our API releases the seats immediately there is some short-term caching of availability (of around 60 seconds).

 ## Authentication

 In order to reserve tickets, you need to obtain a username and password and a domain.
 After receiving those, you should: